“It has given me confidence and I trust the team completely” – the words of David Nightingale, a member of West Lancashire’s pulmonary rehab group.

 Patients in Skelmersdale with conditions such as asthma and Chronic Obstructive Pulmonary Disease (COPD) are benefiting from a local group run by respiratory nurses.

 The pulmonary rehab programme, which takes place at The Zone, offers 16 sessions over eight weeks and includes activity bespoke to each patient, health advice, and talks from health experts.
-It is run by us, and we deliver adult community services on behalf of NHS West Lancashire Clinical Commissioning Group (CCG).
+It is run by Virgin Care, and delivers adult community services on behalf of NHS West Lancashire Clinical Commissioning Group (CCG).

 David Nightingale, from Skelmersdale, has taken positive action to improve his health with the support of the group and is now spreading the word in his community about its benefits.